 A: By far most of the snails in the world coil clockwise (called dextral coiling)...yes, even in the southern hemisphere.
 To determine the coiling direction, start at the beginning of growth and trace which direction the shell spirals.
 Another way is to hold the shell with the spire (the beginning of growth) upwards, and the aperture (the part the snail’s body emerges from) toward you; the aperture will be on the right (dextral) in most cases.
 Genetics certainly plays a role in shell coiling direction, and whole species (and even whole families) of left-coiling snails exist.
 But rarely, a left-coiling individual appears in a normally right-coiling species.
 Those occurrences might be developmental accidents rather than genetics.
 Research is ongoing on this exciting topic.
 For more information, type “snail” and “chirality” in your Internet search engine.

 Q: Why did the snail cross the road?

 A: To get to the shell station, of course!
 Actually, the snail didn’t cross the road.
 Baur & Baur (1990, Are roads barriers to dispersal in the land snail Arianta arbustorum?
 Canadian Journal of Zoology.
 68:613–617) showed that roads are effective barriers to snail migration.
-In fact, they found that a three foot wide dirt path was an effective barrier to snail migration.
-We can expect roads to have serious conservation implications for snails because they can fragment snail populations.
+In fact, they found that even a three-foot-wide dirt path was an effective barrier to snail migration.
+We can expect roads to have serious conservation implications for snails because barriers can fragment snail populations.